Admission and Financial Aid

 We URGE students to contact our office prior to the due date of the bill to discuss any financial concerns that they may have.
 The earlier the issue is discussed the more tools we have to assist students in resolving the situation.

 Bentley University recognizes that employers may pay some costs on behalf of students/employees.
 These agreements are made between the student and their employer and are not contractual agreements with the University.
 We do not bill companies/employers for student tuition.
 Students are expected to pay the balance due at the time of registration or by the due date for the semester.

 Bentley University does not accept foreign checks under $250.

 Bentley University does not accept foreign currency traveler's checks.

 It is the student’s responsibility to update Bentley University of address changes.

 Each semester, all students are required to agree to the “Terms and Conditions of Payment Obligation” form prior to registering for classes through MyBentley.

 If the balance is not resolved by the due date, a financial hold will be placed on the account.
-This financial hold will prevent students from registering for classes, changing their course schedule, participating in the housing lottery, senior week activities, the graduation ceremony and from obtaining diplomas and/or transcripts.
+This financial hold will prevent students from registering for classes, changing their course schedule, participating in Commencement and from obtaining diplomas and/or transcripts.
 If applicable, the student may also be required to move out of housing.

-Also, accounts with unresolved balances are subject to late payment fees of $100.00 each.
+Accounts with unresolved balances are also subject to late payment fees of $100.00 each.